Practical knowledge2025-07-01T12:04:29+02:00

 What does it mean to be banned from driving?

-Answer: If you are banned from driving, you must surrender your driving licence to the police.
-In principle, you are then in the same position as if you don't have a driving licence.
+Answer: If you are banned from driving, you must surrender your licence to the police.
+In principle, you are then treated as if you have no licence.

 5.

-Will my driving licence be taken on the spot?
+Is the driver's licence taken on the spot?

 Answer: No, normally not.
 The police can only demand the driver's licence when the decision on the driving ban is final.
-But if the conditions for unconditional disqualification are met,
+However, if the conditions for unconditional disqualification are met,

-the police can revoke your licence on the spot.
+the police can withdraw the licence on the spot.

 6.

-What offences can I get a driving ban for?
+What offenses can I get a driving ban for?

-Answer: You will be banned from driving if, for example, within three years of obtaining your first driving licence:
+Answer: You will be banned from driving if, within three years of obtaining your first driving licence, you, for example

-- exceeds the speed limit by more than 70% in a car, van, etc.
+- Exceed the speed limit by more than 70% in a car, van, etc.

-- exceeds the speed limit by more than 40% in a lorry, bus, car with trailer, etc.
+- exceed the speed limit by more than 40% in a truck, bus, car with trailer, etc.

-- drink-driving with more than 0.8 per mille
+- Driving under the influence of alcohol with more than 0.8 per mille

-- driving recklessly or inconsiderately, e.g. by overtaking at high speed, "ignoring" an unconditional right of way or harassing other road users.
+- Driving recklessly or inconsiderately, e.g. by overtaking at speed, ignoring an unconditional right of way or harassing other road users.

-Previously, as mentioned, you would "settle" for a suspended driving licence for these offences.
+Previously, as mentioned, you would "settle for" a suspended licence for these offenses.

-If you commit even more serious offences or there are aggravating circumstances surrounding your offence, you may face a more severe penalty.
+If you commit even more serious offenses or there are aggravating circumstances surrounding your misconduct, you may risk a more severe penalty.
 But that's how it's always been.

 7.